ilanur/personal-websites-2024/README.md

-# EUI SvelteKit authentication POC
+# EUI SvelteKit Personal websites

-Authentication in SvelteKit with Azure.
+Authentication in SvelteKit with Azure connected to Directus

 ## Project setup